meetinthemiddle-be/security-headers-best-practise/README.md

 # security-headers-best-practise
-Best practise for security headers.
+Best practise for HTTP security headers.
 Fork at will.